Arlempdes castle: ghost, montgolfier balloon and plunderings

 Murders and tortures

 In 1585, Antoine de La Garde, lord of Bouchet, besieged our fortress.
 Born in a local family who changed religion for Protestantism, Antoine bravely defended the place against the Catholics and kept the terror: murders, robberies, tortures…

 After 5 years of nightmare, inhabitants of Arlempdes had enough: they killed him!
 And gave the place to the Catholics.

-Yes, but then the castle was abandoned... and it sank into oblivion.
-Arlempdes went to ruins, ruins bought in 1936 by the Prado, from Lyon.
-In 1963, some descendants of Arlempdes' lords, restored the castle bit by bit.
+But then the castle was abandoned... and it sank into oblivion.
+Arlempdes went to ruins.
+In 1963, descendants of Arlempdes' lords restored the castle bit by bit.

 The marquis was François-Laurent d’Arlandes, born in 1734.
 He died in the complete misery, in 1809… completely ruined and heavily in debt, because of his experiences and his love for science!